emmalepsy/emmalepsy.github.io/jekylldata/_posts/2015-10-26-How-to-Get-Your-Coworkers-to-Write-for-the-Company-Blog.md

 But convincing these people to write for the blog was tough.
 “I’m a crappy writer,” someone said.
 “I’m way too busy to sit down and write,” said another.

 Through trial and error, I convinced a number of coworkers to contribute blog posts.
-I even sat down with the company founders, who gave me insights that resulted in a [complete guide on how to start a business] (http://grasshopper.com/resources/jump-starting-and-growing-your-business/).
+I even sat down with the company founders, who gave me insights that resulted in a [complete guide on how to start a business](http://grasshopper.com/resources/jump-starting-and-growing-your-business/).

 So, how can you get your brilliant coworkers to write for the company blog?